 Intel is all set to impart 3D vision to any device, thus enabling them to ‘see’ like humans.
-The D415 and D435 Realsense Depth Cameras belong to Intel’s RealSense D400 product family and have the ability to pair with D400 depth module, a turnkey optical depth solution, and the new Intel RealSense vision processor D4, in order to process complex depth data in real time.
+The D415 and D435 Realsense Depth Cameras belong to Intel’s RealSense D400 product family and have the ability to pair with the D400 depth module, a turnkey optical depth solution, and the new Intel RealSense vision processor D4 in order to process complex depth data in real-time.

 Many of today’s machines and devices use 2D image recognition-based computer vision, but with Intel RealSense’s best-in-class depth technology, we are redefining future technologies to ‘see’ like a human, so devices and machines can truly enrich people’s lives.
 With its compact, ready-to-use form, the Intel RealSense D400 Depth Camera series not only makes it easy for developers to build 3D depth sensing into any design, but they are also ready to be embedded into high-volume products. – Sagi Ben Moshe, the Vice President and General Manager of Intel’s RealSense group

 The products, although primarily targeted at developers, are also ideal for makers and educators, says Intel.
 The major difference between D435 and D415, however, lie in their fields of view, with D435’s being wider than that of D415.
 Furthermore, while D415 uses a rolling shutter to scan images sequentially across the ends of the sensor, D435 uses a global shutter to scan the whole image simultaneously.
 Priced at $179 USD and $149 USD respectively, the D435 and D415 are now available to order.